telerik/kendo-ui-core/docs/aspnet-mvc/helpers/flatcolorpicker/overview.md

 **WebForms**

         <%: Html.Kendo().FlatColorPicker()
-                .Name("flatcolorpicker") // The name of the flatcolorpicker is mandatory.
+                .Name("flatcolorpicker") //The name of the FlatColorPicker is mandatory.
 It specifies the "id" attribute of the widget.
-                .Value("#ff0000") // Set the value of the flatcolorpicker
+                .Value("#ff0000") //Set the value of the FlatColorPicker.
         %>

 **Razor**

         @(Html.Kendo().FlatColorPicker()
-              .Name("flatcolorpicker") //The name of the flatcolorpicker is mandatory.
+              .Name("flatcolorpicker") //The name of the FlatColorPicker is mandatory.
 It specifies the "id" attribute of the widget.
-              .Value("#ff0000") //Set the value of the flatcolorpicker )
+              .Value("#ff0000") //Set the value of the FlatColorPicker.
+        )

 ## Event Handling